vivaria/edisonrul.ing/docs/source/cards/heavy-mech-support-platform.md

-# HEAVY MECH SUPPORT PLATFORM
+# Heavy Mech Support Platform

 > ① Once per turn, during your Main Phase, you can equip this card to a Machine-Type monster you control as an Equip Card, OR unequip it and Special Summon it in face-up Attack Position. ② While equipped to a monster by this effect, that monster gains 500 ATK and DEF. Ⓒ (A monster can only be equipped with 1 Union Monster at a time.
 If the equipped monster would be destroyed, this card is destroyed instead.)